 Apparently, New York is catching up on that front though, increasingly eschewing machine-made puff pieces in favor of old-fashioned hand jobs.
 It's a start.

-Montreal Bagels Are Alchemy
+They Are Alchemy

-Among the city's quintessential late-night foods, you can score Montreal bagels fresh out of the oven at 8 a.m.
-Or 6 p.m.
-Or 4 a.m. after a bender.
+Among the city's quintessential late-night foods, you can score Montreal bagels fresh out of the oven at 8 a.m. or 6 p.m. or 4 a.m. after a bender.
 Of course, New York has 24-hour joints of its own.
 Fine.
 But do they boast piping hot fresh handmade bagels baked in a wood oven right in front of you like a scene out of the '50s at any time of the day or night?
 Don't think so.

 The smokey and ever-so-slightly sweet flavor seals the deal on your standard Montreal bagel styles, sprinkled with so many sesame or poppy seeds they leave a trail in their wake, be it in the bag, on your lap, on the floor...

 Incidentally, that slightly sweet flavor?
 It's not from the eggs which partially differentiate Montreal bagels from New York's, but from honey sweetening the water they bathe in for three minutes before going into the wood-fired oven.
 And for some reason, there's little to no salt involved.